tsdh/ttc15-train-benchmark-funnyqt/README.md

 JVM argument in `project.clj`.
 The preset value should be enough for all models up to the size of the `railway-4096.railway` model.

+The models to which the rules should be applied, the number of runs, and the rules to be considered can be adjusted at the top of `test/ttc15_train_benchmark_funnyqt/core_test.clj`.
+The default is to consider all models of sizes 1 to 1024 (inclusive), do just one run, and consider all rules.

 ### Running in the train benchmark framework

 Deploy this project to your local maven repository using `lein install`.
 Then